-Like other forms of debt, back taxes can create a significant financial burden.
-Filing bankruptcy can be an effective way to obtain tax debt relief.
+Tax debt can result in a nearly insurmountable financial obstacle for individual tax filers, families, and business alike.
+Fortunately, filing bankruptcy is an efficient and effective way to achieve a fresh start and get the IRS off your case.
 At the Law Office of Paul L. Urich, P.A., in Orlando, Florida, our lawyers offer a free initial consultation to explain whether your Internal Revenue Service (IRS) or Florida state tax debts can be discharged by filing bankruptcy.

 Since 1998, attorney Paul Urich has helped thousands of people find relief from debt, including tax debts.
 Our firm is built on his experience and we are ready to help you explore every option for obtaining debt relief.
 To arrange your free consultation to discuss how to discharge tax debt, call 407-663-5657 or contact our Orlando law firm online.

 Both Chapter 7 and Chapter 13 bankruptcy can be used to eliminate or restructure tax debts.
 In order for tax debt to be dischargeable the following criteria must be met:

 - The debt must be at least three years old